How to Prevent Mice from Entering Your Idaho Home

 - Shelter

-Seasonal weather shifts in Boise, Meridian, and Nampa often push mice to look for stable indoor environments.
-Once they find a reliable food source, they usually stay close and begin nesting.
+Seasonal weather shifts across the Treasure Valley push mice to look for stable indoor environments.
+Once they find a reliable food source, they typically stay close and begin nesting.

 Common attractants include: